 Introduces diagnostic imaging modalities relevant to physical therapists with correlation to various clinical conditions and emphasis on a systematic approach to analyzing plain film radiography.
-Prerequisite: PTH 5233.
+Prerequisite: PTH 5232.

-PTH 5423 Therapeutic Exercise - 45 clock hrs
+PTH 5423 Therapeutic Exercise 1-45 clock hrs

-The principles and techniques of therapeutic exercises are presented.
-Specific neurological, medical, surgical, and orthopedic conditions are studied.
-Prerequisite: PTH 5047 and 5066.
+Introduction of the study of appropriate exercise prescription principles and techniques for both healthy and pathologically involved individuals.
+Specific neurological, medical, surgical, acute, and orthopedic conditions are studied.
+Prerequisite: PTH 5047 and 5064.

-PTH 5481 Christian Applications for the Healthcare Professional I - 15 clock hrs
+PTH 5481 Christian Applications for the Healthcare Professional 1 - 15 clock hrs